AntiBlueQuirk/ONI-MaterialProbeMod/README.md

  - (Hold Shift) Conduit - The conduit color of the element, as specified by the game.
  - (Hold Shift) Hash - A color generated based on the name of the element.
 These colors tend to be very random.

+Range Display controls what values the probe uses for shading.
+The probe needs a "high" value and a "low" value.
+Normally, the high value is the maximum value in the probe, and the low value is the minimum value in the probe.
+However, this can cause problems if there are extreme values.
+For instance, if you have 100 cells of about 1000g of Oxygen, but one cell has 10g instead, all the shading around 1000g will be lost, because of the single low value.
+The alternate range displays use some light statistics to get better range values.
+In any case, what values are represented by each shade are shown in the settings panel.

+ - Min/Max - The high and low values are the maximum and minimum values, respectively.
+The most intuitive, but can have artifacts.
+ - 2 Std.
+Dev. - The high and low values are 2 standard deviations above and below the average, respectively.
+This can be confusing if you don't know what that means, but generally results in much better shading.
+ - 1 Std.
+Dev. - The same as above, but uses 1 standard deviation instead.

 ## FAQ

  - Why is the UI bad?